Heating Solutions for Professionals

 |

-From 2025, developers will no longer be able to install fossil fuel boilers in new build properties.
-More sustainable heating system solutions will need to be installed instead and some developers, such as Rose Homes in Essex, are already making the transition to renewable heating.
-Their first site of homes featuring air source heat pumps is underway – discover how Grant UK have helped Rose Homes with this journey to more sustainable solutions for their properties.
+Soon, developers will no longer be able to install fossil fuel boilers in new build properties.
+More sustainable heating system solutions will need to be installed instead and some developers, such as Rose Homes in Essex, have already made the transition to renewable heating.
+In 2022, their first site of homes featuring air source heat pumps got underway – discover how Grant UK have helped Rose Homes with this journey to more sustainable solutions for their properties.

 Rose Homes For Life is the housing development division of family-run business, Rose Builders.
 Based in Manningtree, Essex they first started building new homes in the 1890s and today, they continue to construct new build properties throughout the East of England.

-One of Rose Homes’ latest developments is in Great Yeldham, Essex, where thirty-three homes are being built.
-The two, three and four bedroom properties are being set around an expansive green, with thirteen of the homes being provided to Flagship for affordable rented and shared ownership properties.
-All of the properties are having Grant Aerona³ air source heat pumps installed, the first renewable site for Rose Homes.
+In 2022, work commenced at one of Rose Homes’ developments in Great Yeldham, Essex, featuring thirty-three homes.
+The two, three and four bedroom properties are set around an expansive green, with thirteen of the homes provided to Flagship for affordable rented and shared ownership properties.
+All of the properties have Grant Aerona³ air source heat pumps installed, becoming the first renewable site for Rose Homes.

 When specifying air source heat pumps for a new build site, it is important that the developer and their installers fully understand the differences between these low temperature systems and gas boilers.
 This is why Grant UK’s Sales Team are on hand to provide technical assistance throughout the process, from design and initial specification through to installation and commissioning.